 Starting in Android Studio Hedgehog, the Power Profiler shows power consumption on devices.
-You can view this new data in the On Device Power Manager (ODPM).
+You can view this new data in the On Device Power Rails Monitor (ODPM).
 It segments the information by subsystems called "Power Rails".
 See Profileable power rails for a list of supported sub-systems.

 The System Trace records and displays power consumption data.
 It is part of the CPU profiler This data helps you to visually correlate power consumption of the device with the actions occurring in your app.
 The Power Profiler enables visualizing this data.